Skip to contents

 first_feasible

-logical should the first feasible solution be be returned?
-If first_feasible is set to TRUE, the solver will return the first solution it encounters that meets all the constraints, regardless of solution quality.
-Note that the first feasible solution is not an arbitrary solution, rather it is derived from the relaxed solution, and is therefore often reasonably close to optimality.
+logical value indicating if the first feasible solution should be returned?
+If first_feasible = TRUE, then the solver will return the first solution it encounters that meets all the constraints, regardless of solution quality.
+Note that the first feasible solution is not an arbitrary solution, rather it is derived from the relaxed problem, and is therefore often reasonably close to optimality.
 Defaults to FALSE.

 numeric_focus